CyrilLagger/scAgeCom/README.md

-# scAgeCom
+# scAgeCom (in development)
 Analysis of Age-related Changes in Intercellular Communication from scRNA-seq

 # Folder/file description
 ### Top level
-* analysis - main folder with detailed analysis
+* analysis - main folder with final analysis
 * src - folder with utility functions
 * test - folder to test and benchmark specific parts of codes
-* config.yml - config file with different sets of parameters
+* shinyApp - code for the web app
+* old_deprecated - code to keep temporarily (will be removed eventually)

 ### analysis
-Note: it should not be necessary to run analysis 1-4 for downstream analysis.
-Data are already stored.
+Note: it should not be necessary to run analysis 1-4 each time if the data are already stored.
 * analysis_1_Seurat_processing.R - verifies the integrity of Seurat files
     * controls the content of the files
     * checks that QC has been done properly